hutuo1213/CLIPViC/README.md

-# DETR & CLIP for HOI Detection
+# CLIPViC (CLIP & PViC)
-This is the official implementation code for DETR & CLIP for HOI Detection.
+This is the official implementation code for CLIPViC.

 <img src="./assets/clip4hoi.png" align="center" height="300">